Medically Related Experiences and Activities

 Of course, if you can find full-time employment or an internship in a medical setting, or if you are able to spend a larger amount of time in such a setting, this part of your background will appear even more substantial to a professional school.

-The Career Center offers a four-year career planning program called Colby Connect and pre-health students are strongly encouraged to participate.
+The Career Center offers a four-year career planning program called PPEP and pre-health students are strongly encouraged to participate.
 Participating will provide you with skills in communication and career planning which will be helpful to you throughout your pre-health planning process.